abhinavpradeep2008-cell/RPG/README.md

 The recovered files are forensic outputs rather than an original editable Expo project.
 To continue development, create a new Expo/React Native project, migrate the relevant logic from `frontend/javascript/decompiled.js`, and recreate the backend using the contract in `backend/API_CONTRACT.md`.
 Do not place Groq or other provider secrets in the mobile bundle.
 The QR/camera feature should be implemented with a supported camera package in the new project rather than relying on the experimental APK-level patch.

-## SIH submission checklist

-For an SIH-ready submission, add the original source repository, a proper backend service, environment-variable documentation, a database/privacy decision, API authentication, a working camera/ABHA QR flow, test cases, deployment instructions, screenshots, and a short demo video.
-The current APK is suitable as a prototype artifact, not as proof that the reconstructed source is production-ready.